 Contact Us Today

 If your claim for long term disability insurance benefits for sickle cell disability was denied, you need an experienced attorney to get you the benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.

 We represent disability insurance claimants all over the United States and deal routinely with the “big deniers” of group and individual LTD insurance.